How can I use policy references in ALFA?

 }

-Note that it is also possible to reference a PolicySet in the same way that the policy itself is referenced above.
+It is possible to reference a policy set in the same way that the policy itself is referenced above.